 By Yasmine Saleh and Seham Eloraby

-Youths threw petrol bombs and shot fireworks at the outer wall of Mursi's Cairo presidential compound as night fell.
-Police responded by firing water cannon and teargas leading to skirmishes in the surrounding streets.
+Youths threw about two dozen petrol bombs and launched fireworks at the outer wall of the presidential compound in Cairo as night fell and thousands of peaceful demonstrators had dispersed.

-Earlier, men dressed in mourning black marched through the Suez Canal city of Port Said, scene of the worst bloodshed of the past eight days, chanting and shaking their fists.
+Men dressed in mourning black marched through the Suez Canal city of Port Said, scene of the worst bloodshed of the past nine days, chanting and shaking their fists in one of the protests that brought thousands to the streets across the country.

 "There is no God but God and Mohamed Mursi is the enemy of God," they chanted.
 Brandishing portraits of those killed in recent days, they shouted: "We will die like they did, to get justice!"